Press

 07/09/2025

-NEW YORK – City Councilwoman Carmen De La Rosa is scheduled to introduce a resolution at a City Council meeting on Monday, July 14, 2025 calling out the destructive practices of Daily News owner Alden Global Capital and strongly urging the predatory hedge fund to reach a contract deal with the newspaper’s union.
+NEW YORK – City Councilwoman Carmen De La Rosa will introduce a resolution calling out the destructive practices of Daily News owner Alden Global Capital and strongly urging the predatory hedge fund to reach a contract deal with the newspaper’s union.

 Statements